WAIT: Feature Warping for Animation to Illustration video Translation using GANs: Experiments

 \subsection{Qualitative Analysis}

-In Figure~\ref{fig:visual-res-as-gifs}, we show example sequences from the test set of AS and compare the results of baseline methods and our method visually.
-On the top row, we present results for a short clip (1.5 sec.) and on the second row for a longer clip (3 sec.).
-For both sequences, all baseline methods except OpticalFlowWarp, generate visually plausible results.
+In Figure~\ref{fig:visual-res-as-gifs}, we show example sequences from the AS test set to visually compare the results of baseline methods with our method.
+The results for a short clip (1.5 seconds) and for a longer clip (3 seconds) are shown on the top and the bottom rows respectively.
+For both sequences, all of the baseline methods except OpticalFlowWarp, generate visually plausible results.
 However, the baseline methods fail to capture the style of the illustrator, and/or lack temporal coherence.
-Moreover, especially for the second sequence, where we display frames from a 3 seconds clip, patches arise there around objects with the baseline methods.
-For instance, on ReCycleGAN and ReCycleGANv2 results dark patches exist on the mouse, tail of the horse or both.
-These visual results align with the \textit{FID} results.
+Moreover, especially in the second sequence, where we display frames from a 3 seconds clip, patches arise around objects when baseline methods are used.
+For instance, for ReCycleGAN and ReCycleGANv2, dark patches exist on the mouse, tail of the horse or both.
+These visual results align with the \textit{FID} results presented in Table~\ref{tab:as_scores}.
 Mode collapsed OpticalFlowWarp model has the highest FID and its visual results are the worst compared to other baselines.
 On the contrary, WAIT captured both temporal coherence and target style at the same time.

-Visual results for the BP dataset are presented in Figure~\ref{fig:visual-res-bp-gifs}.
-Similar to AS results, on the top row we present results for a short clip (1 sec.) and on the second row for a longer clip (5 sec.).
+Results for the BP dataset are presented in Figure~\ref{fig:visual-res-bp-gifs}.
+Similar to AS results, we present outputs for a short clip (1 second) and for a longer clip (5 seconds) on the top and the bottom rows respectively.
 Flickering effects are easily visible on the results of the baseline methods.
 Colors are not consistent across the consecutive frames.
 For instance, on the second sequence rocks on the background become pinkish starting from the first frame on CycleGAN results.
 For OpticalFlowWarp, ReCycleGAN and ReCycleGANv2, intensity of colors changed on the second and the third frames.
-On the other hand, our model gave both correctly stylized and consistent results.
+On the other hand, our model WAIT produced both correctly stylized and temporally consistent results.